v2pan/Master_thesis/README.md

 | Taylor Swift       | English   | Delicate       | 3:52       | 1        |

-Another, proposal is the log_sql_pipeline.
+Another, proposal is the **log_sql_pipeline**.
 The query is modified to force the LLM to gieve out a specific structuin.
 Based on the tables it creates a SQL query and based on the query it outlines instructions in natural language on how to perceed.
 Based on these instructions the content is given and the
 LLM gives out an answer.
 The pipeline is shown here

 ![Alt text for the image](images/logic_sql.png).